plexdrive/plexdrive/README.md

 [node-gdrive-fuse](https://github.com/thejinx0r/node-gdrive-fuse),
 but optimized for media streaming e.g. with plex ;)

-Please note, that plexdrive doesn't currently support writes (adding new files or modifications).
-It only supports reading existing files and deletion.
+Please note that plexdrive doesn't currently support writes (adding new files or modifications), it only supports reading existing files and deletion.

-I tried using rclone a long time, but got API Quota errors ever day, or more times a day.
-So I decided to try node-gdrive-fuse.
-The problem here was, that it missed some of my media files, so I started implementing my own file system library.
+I tried using rclone for a long time, but got API Quota errors every day and/or multiple times per day, so I decided to try node-gdrive-fuse.
+The problem here was that it missed some of my media files, so as a result I started implementing my own file system library.

 _If you like the project, feel free to make a small [donation via PayPal](https://www.paypal.me/dowei).
 Otherwise support the project by implementing new functions / bugfixes yourself and create pull requests :)_